Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 Frequently asked questions

-GVL distributes neighbouring-rights royalties to performers and producers, and it matches reported usage to recordings by ISRC first — or by artist, title, and duration when the ISRC is missing.
+GVL distributes neighbouring-rights royalties to performers and producers, and it matches reported usage to recordings by an identical ISRC first, falling back to artist, title, and duration when the ISRC is missing.
 GVL's own guidance is that the more data you provide, the more accurate the matching.
-When your play log has artist and title but no ISRC, more of your usage ends up unallocated and has to be claimed by hand.
+Usage that can't be matched ends up in GVL's published non-assignable broadcast reports, waiting for rightsholders to claim it by hand.

 No. GVL collects neighbouring rights in the sound recording and performance (paying performers and producers); GEMA collects the authors' rights in the musical work (paying composers, lyricists, and publishers).
-They're separate, so a broadcaster typically needs both licences.
-SonoVault helps with the recording-identification side GVL's reports rely on.
+A German broadcaster or webradio needs both.
+Even for public-domain compositions, the recording itself is usually still protected, so the GVL side remains.

 Enrich your report free

 Not affiliated with GVL.
-SonoVault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Gesellschaft zur Verwertung von Leistungsschutzrechten (GVL).
+Sonovault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Gesellschaft zur Verwertung von Leistungsschutzrechten (GVL).
 We supply ISRC, label, and release data; you are responsible for your own membership, licences, and reporting, and for confirming GVL's current requirements.
 Always verify data before you submit it.
-Official sources: GVL — About · GVL — Broadcasting and GVL.
+Official sources: GVL - Broadcasting and GVL · GVL - webcasting tariff (Tarif 15) · GVL - producers FAQ (matching) · GVL - non-assignable broadcast reports.